csells/go_router/README.md

   context.goNamed('person', {'fid': fid, 'pid': pid});
 ```

-The `goNamed` method will look up the route by name in a case insensitive way,
+The `goNamed` method will look up the route by name in a case-insensitive way,
-contruct the URI for you and fill in the params as appropriate.
+construct the URI for you and fill in the params as appropriate.
 If you miss a
 param, you'll get an error.
 If you pass any extra params, they'll be passed as
 query parameters.